Frixs/BlackSpiritHelper/README.md

 - **[Release History](#release-history)**

 ## Features
-### Daily Check Section
-**Work in progress.** Set your custom message and Black Spirit Helper will notify you each time the timer is set to.
-You have only 2 options... say OK or notify me later.
-Elegant and simple. ...like a normal alarm clock.
-E.g. in [Black Desert Online](https://www.blackdesertonline.com), you can find it useful for daily boss scrolls pickup or guild daily reward.
-### Schedule Section
+### Timer Section
 This feature allows you to build your own schedule.
+Set timezone where you are currently - it recalculates time when you are abroad.
+Sound alerts and 3rd party message alerts (e.g. Discord).
-It can be very useful in any kind of game where you need to track down special events at particular time.
+Very useful in any kind of games where you need to track down whatever at proper time.
 The application can start with your operating system, so you will never miss any event again.
-This section has already some predefined templates, so you do not need to create your own from scratch.
-For example, there are already predefined templates for [Black Desert Online](https://www.blackdesertonline.com) world boss spawns.
+Contains predefined templates of popular games, you do not need to create your own from scratch.
-The application allows to user to create his own templates with own items.
-This allows you to update your schedule according to your own needs.
+Create your own templates with your own items which suits your needs!
 ### Timer Section
 It offers to you to create multiple groups with multiple timers in each.
-You can control each timer independently, and you can also control multiple timers thanks to groups.
+You can control each timer independently, and you can also control multiple timers with group control.
+Custom overlay time to set, in-game overlay control and much more!
 You can find it useful in all kinds of games whre you need to track self-buffs/food-buffs/potion-buffs at proper time.
 ### Watchdog Section
-This feature checks your internet connection, physical device input access and it also checks your game's process to determine, if your game is running or sitting in login screen (stuck in black/disconnection screen).
+This feature checks your internet connection and it also checks your game's process to determine, if your game is running or sitting in login screen (stuck in black/disconnection screen).
+Set alerts to inform you what happend.
+Capable to set routine options to proceed on failure.
+It also offers manager to prioritize your game or kill unsuitable processes.
 Everything just to avoid game disconnections over night!
 Based on what happends you can set events like send a message to your favorite platform to inform you about the situation or just simply shutdown/restart your computer.